jainnielyn/Progress-log/Log.md

 Solved the issue about not seeing the first few questions when there are a lot of questions (it only shows from question 3 onwards).
 Had an idea that it may be related to the css settings on the background (used `center bottom` in `background: url("../img/bg1.jpg") no-repeat center bottom fixed;`) or div (`transform: translate(-50%, -50%);`).
 Proven correct, as putting a max height on the div shows all of the questions.

-Will be redined as currently the div is at 80% height of the screen, and the questions overflows and goes past it.
+Will be refined as currently the div is at 80% height of the screen, and the questions overflows and goes past it.

 ### R1D23